Leveraging KANs For Enhanced Deep Koopman Operator Discovery: Simulation and Results

 From Table \ref{table:pend_net} it is clear that KANs is significantly smaller than that of the MLP network, by about half.
 The discovered Koopman operator is smaller, of size 3x3, but the main difference between the models is the fact that KANs is able to accurately learn the operator with one hidden layer of size 1.
 This leads to a decrease in the training time required to achieve the results displayed in Figure \ref{fig:KAN_pend}.
-One of the crucial benefits that KANs provide is that it is able to complete its learning on a significantly smaller data set, in that the MLP required 8000 different trajectories, whilst KANs only needed 15 trajectories to learn the dynamics.
+This smaller network and Koopman operator size result in a lower burden for the onboard computer utilizing this linearization technique, which for many applications is greatly beneficial.
+Another of the crucial benefits that KANs provide is that it is able to complete its learning on a significantly smaller data set, in that the MLP required 8000 different trajectories, whilst KANs only needed 15 trajectories to learn the dynamics.
 This is a tremendous benefit when applying to real-world systems, as collected data may be scarce or not abundant enough to support traditional MLP network training.
+This also opens the possibility to online training to further improve the model or increase the state space domain in which it accurately represents the nonlinear system.
 Despite training faster, being smaller parameter-wise, and utilizing less data, KANs were also able to achieve 1.25 times greater accuracy in the prediction of the true dynamics as compared to the prediction of the MLP network.
 As seen in Figure \ref{fig:KAN_LQR}, the model learned by KANs is still able to be used with an LQR controller to regulate the states within a reasonable period, showing that the utilization of EDMDc within the loss function was correct.

 The benefits of KANs over MLP networks is more evident in the case of the 2BP.
 From Table \ref{table:2bp_net}, we can see the significant decrease in parameter size of the network, which leads to a dramatic reduction in training time, from $\sim$47 minutes to under 1.5 minutes.
 Not only this but the number of training trajectories is also shaved down greatly.
 The size of the Koopman operator needed is also smaller for KANs, highlighting the fact that the learned observable functions are better approximations of the Koopman eigenfunctions.
 With these significant increases in efficiency and reduction in size, KANs are still able to generate results comparable to those of the MLP network in terms of maximum absolute error.
 Figure \ref{fig:KAN_2BP} demonstrates the capability of the KANs learned Koopman model to accurately predict a range of orbits, extending beyond the original training range.